Premature Ejaculation

 Despite these statistics, many men suffer in silence due to embarrassment.
 Understanding that PE is a treatable medical condition—not a personal failing—is crucial.

-Lifelong (Primary) Premature Ejaculation
+Lifelong (Primary) PE

 This type has been present since a man’s first sexual experiences.
 Men with lifelong PE have always experienced rapid ejaculation, typically within one minute of penetration, across different partners and situations.

-Acquired (Secondary) Premature Ejaculation
+Acquired (Secondary) PE

 This develops later in life after a period of normal sexual function.
 Men who previously had satisfactory ejaculatory control begin experiencing premature ejaculation, often due to psychological, relationship, or physical health changes.